Carlo Ancelotti claimed that England was ‘more enjoyable’ with ‘less pressure’ than Italy and therefore that leaving Milan for Chelsea ‘wasn’t hard.’

 In his first season, Carletto led the Blues to their first-ever Premier League and FA Cup domestic double.

-“It’s definitely more enjoyable [managing in the Premier League],” he told Sky Sports.
+“It’s definitely more enjoyable [managing in the Premier League],” he told.
 “The supporters are less pressing here and the atmosphere in England is better.

 “After nine years, I returned to Italy and it didn’t change much, the pressure is the same and there is a lot of violence with the supporters.